 Health Canada and FSANZ began the initiative in 2013 by comparing operating procedures and approval processes.
 We also looked at how each agency conducts a GM food safety assessment.
 Only minor changes needed to be made to our respective processes for collaboration to be possible.

-From this initial work, we agreed that sharing assessments is the best way to achieve benefits.
+From this initial work, we agreed that sharing assessments would be the best way to achieve benefits.

-This initiative entered a pilot phase assessing the safety of a GM food that is not yet authorised for use in Canada or Australia and New Zealand.
+This initiative entered a pilot phase in 2020 assessing the safety of a GM food that is not yet authorised for use in Canada or Australia and New Zealand.

-Health Canada will conduct the assessment of the GM food and FSANZ will review the assessment.
+Health Canada conducted the assessment of the GM food and FSANZ reviewed the assessment.

-If both agencies are satisfied with the results, we will use the safety assessment to authorise this GM food in Canada/Australia and New Zealand.
+Once satisfied with the results, each agency would then independently use the safety assessment to authorise the GM food in Canada and Australia/New Zealand.